Rapakivi Granites and Texture

 Most A-type granites have rapakivi texture, and their pegmatites are rich in rare earth elements (REE).

-Lastly, some rhyolites Yellowstone-Sanke River Plain resemble rapakivi granites.
+Lastly, some rhyolites at Yellowstone-Sanke River Plain resemble rapakivi granites.

 How does the rapakivi texture form?